Flag of Puerto Rico: Authentic flag

 In 1970, Puerto Rican scholar and head of the Institute of Puerto Rican Culture at the University of Puerto Rico, Ricardo Alegría, requested and received pictures of the flag from Spanish historian Juan Manuel Zapatero at the (Museum of the Army) in Madrid.
 However, Alegría did not produce any official documentation of the flag.

 Since 2010, the flag has been exhibited in Toledo, Spain, which is where the Museum of the Army relocated.
-In 2020, Luis Sorando Muzás, expert in vexilology and advisor to the Museum of the Army, published the flag as part of a catalog on the flags and banners in the museum.
+In 2020, Luis Sorando Muzás, expert in vexillology and advisor to the Museum of the Army, published the flag as part of a catalog on the flags and banners in the museum.

 In 2023, Puerto Rican investigative historian and founder of the Archivo Digital Nacional de Puerto Rico (ADNPR) (National Digital Archive of Puerto Rico), Joseph Harrison Flores, described the flag as "la verdadera bandera de Lares" ("the real flag of Lares").
 In his book La Indentidad de Brazo de Oro ("The Identity of the Golden Arm"), Harrison Flores identified the flag as the original one created by the revolutionary forces of the “Republic of Puerto Rico” that was to be born from the Grito de Lares (Cry of Lares) revolt in 1868, as its authenticity is proven by written primary sources.